ivpusic/urlregex/README.md

 other: 456
 ```

-You can also pass url pattern without names parameters, and later check if given url matches.
+You can also pass url pattern without named parameters, and later check if given url matches.
 ```Go
 package main